-While generative dialogue is largely an intellectually-driven group process, personal rhema with communal discernment is an intuitive, heart-driven and spiritually purposive process.
-Experienced practitioners of rhema (see Chapter 1) are in the position to practice communal discernment.
+While generative dialogue is largely an intellectually-driven group process, personal rhema with communal discernment is an intuitive, heart-driven, and spiritually purposive process.
+Experienced practitioners of rhema are in the position to practice communal discernment.
 It is better experienced than described.